quick-lab/primerschemes/primerschemes/artic-sars-cov-2/400/v5.4.2/README.md

         "vendors": [],
         "misc": []
     },
-    "description": "An updated version of v5.3.2, with 4 spike in primers to improve the coverage for muations found in JN.1", "derivedfrom": "artic-sars-cov-2/400/v5.3.2",
+    "description": "An updated version of v5.3.2, with 4 spike in primers to improve the coverage for mutations found in JN.1", "derivedfrom": "artic-sars-cov-2/400/v5.3.2",
     "contactinfo": "c.g.kent@bham.ac.uk"
 }